Setup of cc-metric-store

 Metric-Store Section

 The most important configuration option is the retention-in-memory setting.
 It specifies for which duration back in time metrics should be provided.
-This should be long enough to cover common job durations plus a safety margin.
-The memory-cap option sets the maximum memory percentage to use.
+This should be long enough to cover common job durations.
+The memory-cap option sets the approximate maximum memory capacity in GB to use.
 The memory footprint scales with the number of nodes, the number of native metric scopes (cores, sockets), the number of metrics, and the memory retention time divided by the frequency.

 The cc-metric-store supports checkpoints and cleanup/archiving.
 Checkpoints are always performed on shutdown.
-To not lose data on a crash or other failure, checkpoints are written regularly in fixed intervals.
-Checkpoints that are not needed anymore can either be archived (moved and compressed) or deleted, controlled by the cleanup.mode setting (archive or delete).
-The cleanup happens at the interval specified in cleanup.interval.
-You may want to set up a cron job to delete older archive files.
+To not lose data on a crash or other failure, checkpoints are written at regular intervals configured via checkpoints.interval (e.g. "12h").
+The checkpoints.file-format option selects the persistence format: "json" (human-readable) or "wal" (binary Write-Ahead Log, crash-safe, default).
+See Checkpoint Formats below.
+Checkpoints that are not needed anymore can either be archived or deleted, controlled by the cleanup.mode setting (archive or delete).
+The cleanup runs at the interval specified in cleanup.interval.

 Authentication